-through family, an individual must have a close family member who is a United States
+a green card through family, an individual must have a close family member who is a United States

 citizen.
 Spouses, parents, and unmarried children under the age of 21 receive the highest

 priority.
-Married children, children over the age of 21, and siblings of a U.S. citizen may also obtain a
+Married children, children over the age of 21, and siblings of a U.S. citizen may

-A non-citizen permanent resident may also sponsor his or her spouse or unmarried children for a
+annually.
+A non-citizen permanent resident may also sponsor his or her spouse or unmarried

 al categories for green cards are available as well.

-States may sponsor non-resident current or prospective employees for green cards.
+may sponsor non-resident current or prospective employees for green cards.
 The process can

 differ greatly depending on whether the prospective resident is applying from inside or outside of

 the United States.
-For American companies that regularly recruit from foreign countries, it
+For American companies that regularly recruit from foreign countries, it is

 Washington, DC for counsel regarding this process.